dariokl/reql/README.md

 # Notes

-Extension will inject intercept.js script only for `http://localhost:/*`.
+Extension will inject hijack.js script only for `http://localhost:/*`.
+Each created mock is automatically marked as `active` either deactivate or remove the mock once its not needed.